Understanding visual impairment

 Employment and Training opportunities

-There are a range of disability employment and training pathways for people with vision impairment designed to help you reach your goals.
+There are a range of disability employment and training pathways to help people who have Parkinson's to re-enter or join the workforce.